zeek/spicy/doc/autogen/types/unit.rst

     Usage of this method requires the unit to be declared with the `%random-access` property.

+.. spicy:method:: unit::position unit position False iterator<stream> ()

+    Returns an iterator to the current position in the unit's input stream.
+If executed from inside a field hook, the position will represent the first byte that the field has been parsed from.
+If this method is called before the unit's parsing has begun, it will throw a runtime exception.

+    Usage of this method requires the unit to be declared with the `%random-access` property.

 .. spicy:method:: unit::set_input unit set_input False void (i: iterator<stream>)

     Moves the current parsing position to *i*.
 The iterator *i* must be